 The UPS automatically switches to Bypass mode if it detects an overload, load fault, or internal failure (if configured for capacity).
 If configured for redundancy (N+1) the UPS would remain on line in Normal mode if one UPM failed.
 The UPS can also be transferred from Normal mode to Bypass mode manually.
 The bypass source supplies the commercial AC power to the load directly.
-Figure 45 shows the path of electrical power through the UPS system when operating in Bypass mode.
+Figure 35 shows the path of electrical power through the UPS system when operating in Bypass mode.

 In Bypass mode, the output of the system is provided with three-phase AC power directly from the system input.
 While in this mode, the output of the system is not protected from voltage or frequency fluctuations or power outages from the source.
-Some power line filtering and spike protection is provided to the load but no active power conditioning or battery support is available to the output of the system in the Bypass mode of operation.
+Some power line filtering and surge protection is provided to the load but no active power conditioning or battery support is available to the output of the system in the Bypass mode of operation.

-The internal bypass is comprised of a solid-state, silicon-controlled rectifier (SCR) continuous static switch.
+The internal bypass is comprised of a solid-state, silicon-controlled rectifier (SCR) continuous duty static switch, and bypass switchgear.
 The static switch is used instantaneously anytime the inverter is unable to support the applied load.
-The continuous static switch is wired in parallel with the rectifier and inverter.
+The continuous static switch is wired in series with the bypass switchgear, and together they are wired in parallel with the rectifier and inverter.

 The static switch, being an electronically-controlled device, can be turned on immediately to pick up the load from the inverter while the inverter switchgear opens to isolate the inverter.
+The bypass switchgear is normally closed, ready to support the static switch unless the bypass input source becomes unavailable.

 If the UPS transfers to Bypass mode from Normal mode due to any reason other than operator intervention, the UPS automatically attempts to transfer back to Normal mode (up to three times within a ten minute period).
-The fourth transfer locks the critical load to the bypass source and requires operator intervention to transfer.
+The fourth transfer attempt locks the critical load to the bypass source and requires operator intervention to transfer.

-Bypass Switchgear Static Bypass Input Switch Rectifier Input Output Rectifier Inverter Rectifier Inverter Switchgear Switchgear Battery Converter Main Power Flow Battery Switchgear Switchgear Trickle Current - Closed Energized De-Energized Battery
+Bypass Switchgear Static Bypass Input Switch Rectifier Input Output Rectifier Inverter Rectifier Inverter Switchgear Switchgear Battery Converter Main Power Flow Battery Switchgear Switchgear - - - - -Trickle Current Closed Energized De-Energized Battery

-Figure 45.
+Figure 35.
 Path of Current Through the UPS in Bypass Mode